Table of Contents

 Let’s unpack these both.
 First, what we’ll say about keyword-specific domains is that we’ve seen evidence they can help, but they don’t have a dramatic impact on the success of a website as a single variable.

 Even though we don’t advise it, there are clear examples of where this strategy works.
-All websites are judged the same way by Google, which can be loosely summarized as links and content.
+All websites are judged the same way by Google, which can be loosely summarized as links and law firm website content.
 Google has announced that its algorithm changes on a daily basis, but there is a general consensus among SEO experts that these are the two most important pillars (I’ll spare you the other 200+ known ranking factors).

 Without a focus on these two elements, your website will languish in the deep black hole that is the Internet.
 Having a keyword-specific domain name won’t save you.